man27382210/tutorial-graphql/docs/play/apollo.md

   `
 ```

-Almost same as previous pratice,
+Almost same as previous practice,
 `SWPerson` component will helping us match `query` and `variables` and handle all fetch status in context.

 ### Type Check